 Proud of being #alt-ac before #alt-ac was cool, she has worked extensively in public history and humanities advocacy, in venues ranging from Women’s Rights National Historical Park in Seneca Falls, NY, to the humanities institute world in the University of California system.

 She currently lives in California’s Sierra Foothills in a vintage trailer, a 1978 Silver Streak “Luxury Liner” — a McMansion compared to the 94 square foot Avion camper she called her home-on-the-road for nearly three years.
-For more on that story: www.creative-egghead.com.
+For more on that story as well as other midlife-on-the-edge adventures, check out: www.jennyquest.net.